 Consider Adding Park Hopping

-Park hopping is a Disney travel hacker's dream, and with a good Disney World Fastpass+ strategy you can put together a perfect roster of Disney attractions.
+Park hopping is a Disney travel hacker’s dream, and with a good Disney World FastPass+ strategy you can put together a perfect roster of Disney attractions.
+You can read more about Disney World park hopper tickets here.

-A Disney World resort day is an awesome way to see more of Walt Disney World.
+A Disney World no parks day is an awesome way to see more of Walt Disney World.
 Spend most of it away from the value resort.
 This especially makes sense if adding the day helps you save on flights.

 Consider A Park Tour